 YOU MAY ALSO LIKE: HARDWOOD FLOORING IS TRENDING PLANK TO PLANK

 What’s next for this innovative outdoor furniture company?
-Well, beyond expanding their color selections in the very near future, they’re also working on creating some new products, including Sunbrella outdoor rugs and upholstered ottomans, side tables and coffee tables.
+Well, beyond expanding their color selections in the very near future, they’re also working on creating some new modern outdoor furniture products, including Sunbrella outdoor rugs and upholstered ottomans, side tables and coffee tables.
 Beyond that, the team envisions Neighbor sling chairs and pool-side lounge chairs.

 “We’re going to be expanding into what is known as the focal point of the indoor of the home, the dining room and kitchen.
 We’re going to be working on a dining collection next, which will hopefully launch at the end of the summer and includes some woven chairs and a solid teak table.”
 For Nick, Chris and Mike, the possibilities are endless.
 They intend to carry their mission of quality and sustainability with them no matter what market they enter.